 So think of AI as that person.

-But the point stands!
-Particularly for tasks more complex than ordering at McDonalds, like coding.
+But the point stands, particularly for more complex tasks like coding.
 You need to think through the ambiguities and try to be clear and specific.

-For a more tech-relevant example, asking the AI to "create a website" could result in a wide variety of outputs—some of which might not meet your requirements at all.
+Asking the AI to "create a website" could result in a wide variety of outputs, some of which might not meet your requirements at all.

-This specificity not only saves you time by reducing the need for revisions but also minimizes frustration by ensuring that the AI’s output is more likely to meet your expectations from the start.
+Better still, this specificity not only saves you time by reducing the need for revisions, but also minimizes frustration by ensuring that the AI’s output is more likely to meet your expectations from the start.

 And before you think “I know how to be clear and specific already!”, let me tell you about something you almost certainly already do: the X-Y Problem